-Refiners may have an internal audit function that regularly evaluates the procedures, processes, and controls that the operations have in place with regard to the areas covered by the LPPM Responsible Sourcing Guidance.
+Refiners may have an internal audit function that regularly evaluates the procedures, processes, and controls that the operations have in place with regard to the areas covered by the Guidance.
 Furthermore, the Refiner may have work performed by other third-party service providers or subject matter specialists.
-The Auditor may be able to rely on the results of this work as part of the LPPM third-party audit.
-Where this is possible, the Refiner and its Auditor should consider existing auditing processes, confirm where applicable the extent to which these may be relied upon and complement them as needed.
+The Assurance Provider may be able to rely on the results of this work as part of the LPPM Third-Party Audit.
+Where this is possible, the Refiner and its Assurance Provider should consider existing auditing processes, confirm where applicable the extent to which these may be relied upon and complement them as needed.

-Where it is possible to rely on work undertaken by a Refiner's internal audit, SOX process or any other acceptable auditable process, the Auditor should consider the scope of these internal reviews to understand how it relates to the scope of the LPPM Responsible Sourcing Guidance assurance report activities and whether the internal audit team has sufficient competencies to audit the subject matter in question.
+Where it is possible to rely on work undertaken by a Refiner's internal audit, SOX process or any other acceptable auditable process, the Assurance Provider should consider the scope of these internal reviews to understand how it relates to the scope of the LPPM Responsible Sourcing Guidance Assurance report activities and whether the internal audit team has sufficient competencies to audit the subject matter in question.

-1.4 Auditor Qualification
+1.4 Assurance Provider Qualification

-Only the LPPM's approved Auditors shall be used.
+Only the LPPM's approved Assurance Providers shall be used.

-The Auditor (referred to as service provider in this section) must be able to fulfil the following requirements:
+The Assurance Provider must be able to fulfil the following requirements:

-- Independence: The service provider must have complete financial and other independence from the Refiner.
-In particular, the auditing body shall not provide services for the Refiner related to the design, establishment, or implementation of the Refiner's Precious Metal supply chain practice for a period of at least 24 months prior to the engagement. - Institutional capacity: The service provider must have adequate organisational capacities including: - A robust system of quality control, including minimum requirements for independence, conflicts of interest, ethics, and audit quality control reviews to be followed. - The capacity to process appeals and/or handle complaints.
+- Independence: The Assurance Provider must have complete financial and other independence from the Refiner.
+In particular, the auditing body shall not provide services for the Refiner related to the design, establishment, or implementation of the Refiner's Platinum/Palladium supply chain practice for a period of at least 24 months prior to the engagement. - Institutional capacity: The Assurance Provider must have adequate organisational capacities including: - A robust system of quality control, including minimum requirements for independence, conflicts of interest, ethics, and audit quality control reviews to be followed. - The capacity to process appeals and/or handle complaints.

-Service providers must ensure that any individual or group of Auditors carrying out a third-party audit of a Refiner is independent from the auditee.
-The lead Auditor should take responsibility for the audit process and play an active part in the assessment/assurance.
-In addition, the individual or group of Auditors must collectively possess the skills, knowledge and experience required to competently perform the assurance engagement.
-In order to ensure audits are being performed consistently, and to a high standard, the LPPM reserves the right to witness the performance of audits.
+Assurance Providers must ensure that any individual or group of Assurance Providers carrying out a Third-Party Audit of a Refiner is independent from the auditee.
+The lead Assurance Provider should take responsibility for the audit process and play an active part in the assessment/Assurance.
+In addition, the individual or group of Assurance Providers must collectively possess the skills, knowledge and experience required to competently perform the Assurance engagement.
+In order to ensure audits are being performed consistently, and to a high standard, the LPPM reserves the right to witness the performance of audits or appoint a representative to do so.

-The service provider should only accept the engagement where they are satisfied that they possess (either individually or as a group of Auditors) the necessary skills and competencies, and resources, including but not limited to:
+The Assurance Provider should only accept the engagement where they are satisfied that they possess (either individually or as a group of Assurance Providers) the necessary skills and competencies, and resources, including but not limited to: